LukasBuecherl/herald/README.md

 ## Known Limitations

 - Negative training examples are randomly generated peptide sequences rather than experimentally validated non-AMP peptides.
 This is a common baseline approach in AMP classification literature and will be refined in future versions.
-- Experimental conditions (pH, temperature) are stored in enzyme definitions but not yet incorporated into digestion simulation.
-Kinetic modeling of condition-dependent activity is planned.
+- The RL agent uses pH and temperature optimal conditions from the BRENDA enzyme database as fixed parameters.
+Kinetic modeling of condition-dependent activity as a function of deviation from optimum is planned.
-- The RL agent currently uses ESM-2 AMP probability as a proxy reward signal.
-  Wet lab MIC values will replace this signal in the next iteration to close the computational-experimental loop.
 - Wet lab validation of computational predictions is ongoing.

 ---